Bremond Independent School District: Athletics

-Bremond High School participates in the boys sports of baseball, basketball, football and track.
-The school participates in the girls sports of basketball, softball, volleyball and track.
-For the 2016 through 2018 school years, Bremond High School will play football in UIL Class 2A Division II.
-During the 2014 football season, the Bremond football team won the 2A Division II state championship with a record of 15–0.
-In the 2015 Football season the Tigers beat Albany the second time in a row to finish the season undefeated 16–0 back to back state champions.
-In 2016 the Tigers yet again finished 16-0 and won their third straight state title over Iraan finishing with a 47–0 record in the last 3 seasons.
-Star quarterback Roshauud Paul now plays wide receiver for Texas A&M.
+Bremond High School participates in the boys' sports of baseball, basketball, football, and track, and the girls' sports of basketball, softball, volleyball, and track.
+For the 2016 through 2018 school years, Bremond High School played football in UIL Class 2A Division II.
+During the 2014 football season, the Bremond football team won the 2A Division II state championship with a record of 15–0, defeating Albany in the title game.
+In 2015 the Tigers beat Albany again, to finish the season undefeated 16–0.
+In 2016 the Tigers again finished 16-0 and won their third straight state title, this time over Iraan, compiling a 47–0 record over three seasons.
+Quarterback Roshauud Paul went on to play wide receiver for Texas A&M and Arkansas State.

+In the 2024 football season, Bremond advanced to the UIL Class 2A Division II state semifinals, finishing with a 12–3 record.